AvneeshSarwate/personalsite/static/newsite/electronicimprovisation.md

 Workshop footage
 - [ChromaKeying](https://www.instagram.com/p/BVjCoopAx3q/): This video demonstrates some of the texture-on-texture effects that were applied to dancers during the piece.
-- [Self-Layering](https://www.instagram.com/p/BggvgPLjZc9): Demonstrating a self-layering effect using chromakeying and wave-displacement of the original image
-- [Pixelation](https://www.instagram.com/p/Bghe61Hhz4q): Experiments with applying pixelation and noise to colors on a dark background.
 -  [Promo Reel](https://www.youtube.com/watch?v=adZlVNJmr44) This was a promo reel made from the workshop that highlighted some of the types of effects (chromakeying, video-delay, kaleidescoping) that were used with the dancers.
 -

 Live Examples